Today, I want to answer a question sent in from community member Hoda.

 Create dry seasonings mixes like rosemary, thyme and sage—store them in your pantry, or gift them to lucky recipients.

-You can use them for teas, not just for flavor, but for healing.
+You can use them for teas, not just for flavor, but for healing and balancing.

 The medicinal qualities of culinary herbs are awesome.

 • Thyme: soothes menstrual cramping, laryngitis, combats tooth decay

 • Sage: calms anxiety, lowers blood sugar, reduces perspiration

 • Mint: relieves indigestion, heals the liver, improves blood circulation